 Find and use specialized library services.

 Informationists can help you with bibliometric and research portfolio analyses (measure the impact of your research and analyze your research publication statistics) and refer you for expert assistance (see Bibliometric Service).
-Support for bioinformatics training and consultations, and access to powerful tools and knowledgebases for analyzing and udnerstanding the biological significance of a variety of data are available (see Bioinformatics Program).
-The program offers assistance with data management, anlysis, and visualizations for all types of data.
+Support for bioinformatics training and consultations, and access to powerful tools and knowledgebases for analyzing and understanding the biological significance of a variety of data are available (see Bioinformatics Program).
+The program offers assistance with data management, analysis, and visualizations for all types of data.

-For more information, contact James King.
+For more information, contact Margaret McGhee.